-Severna Park Middle School custodian Dovell Johnson donated a kidney to his brother, and they are both doing well post-surgery.
+More than a month after Severna Park Middle School custodian Dovell Johnson donated a kidney to save his brother’s life, both men are doing well.

 “I’m fine and it went wonderful,” Johnson said.
 “My brother is doing fine too.
 They kidney worked for him kind of fast.
 The doctors doing the follow-up say it is functioning perfectly.”